tidy-finance/website/docs/10_introduction.md

 22  2021    0.131       1.58     -4.17      5.39
 23  2022   -0.170       2.26     -5.64      6.98
 ```
+\index{Summary statistics}

 In case you wonder: the additional argument `.names = "{.fn}"` in `across()` determines how to name the output columns.
 The specification is rather flexible and allows almost arbitrary column names, which can be useful for reporting.
-The command `print()` simply controls the output options for the R console.
+The `print()` function simply controls the output options for the R console.

 ## Scaling up the analysis